Stephenpaul-03/GPA-Calculator/README.md

 ## Description

-Welcome to **GPA Calculator ** – your go-to tool for calculating GPA/CGPA on a 10-point scale.
+Welcome to **GPA Calculator** – your go-to tool for calculating GPA/CGPA on a 10-point scale.
 Built using **React + Vite + TypeScript + TailwindCSS + Shad/cn**, making GPA calculation faster and easier with **Excel sheet presets**.

 > Quick tip: How to use the calculator and how GPA is calculated?
 Check the info **on the site, at the top-right (desktop) or bottom-left (mobile) of the calculator**.
-Super handy if you’re new here.
+Super handy if you’re new here.(spotlight guide is cooking up btw)

 You can manually input subject names, credits, and grades, or load them instantly using the Excel preset feature.
 Multiple semesters?
 No problem.
 CGPA?
 Covered.

-> Mobile support is limited for now and may not work properly until the end of October 2025.

 ## How GPA is Calculated

-We follow the standard 10-point GPA scale:
+The Tool follows the standard 10-point GPA scale:

 | Grade | Score |
 | ----- | ----- |